cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 Invoking `nox` without arguments triggers all the sessions, including Black.
 It would be better to only validate the coding style without modifying the conflicting files.
-You can exclude Black from the sessions run by default, by setting `nox.options.sessions`:
+Exclude Black from the sessions run by default, by setting `nox.options.sessions` at the top:

 ```python
 # noxfile.py